-My fourth job was in restaurant management.
-I was a supervisor for two years.
+I spent 2 years in restaurant management.
 My role included addressing customer experience, employee concerns/morale, ordering, payroll/inventory, community charities liaison, and making sure everything ran smoothly.
 I also learned the value of team dynamics and how to train and mentor employees with this objective in mind.

 Images: College days with Rhonda and college class project called Postcards from the Edge where students made art with an Exacto knife and black electrical tape.

 My creativity began at a very young age.
 My “playing school” days were always filled with some aspect of design.
 I remember designing magazine layouts including deciding on the written and graphic content in grade school with my friends.
 Those were the days and thankfully I have saved them for all historical prosperity.